MunskyGroup/rsnaped/README.md

 ## Description

 This library is intended to quantify single-molecule gene expression experiments.
 Specifically, the code uses [Cellpose](https://github.com/MouseLand/cellpose) to segment the cell in the image.
 Then, it uses [Trackpy](http://soft-matter.github.io/trackpy/dev/index.html) to detect spots inside the mask.
 Finally, it uses the spot position to quantify the spot intensity.
 The code also generates simulated data using [rSNAPsim](https://github.com/MunskyGroup/rSNAPsim).
+If you use `rSNAPed`, please make sure you properly cite `cellpose`, `trackpy` and `rSNAPsim`.

 ## Usage